reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Gotcha>

-## Step 2: Check whether your effect needs dependencies {/*step-2-check-whether-your-effect-needs-dependencies*/}
+### Step 2: Check whether your effect needs dependencies {/*step-2-check-whether-your-effect-needs-dependencies*/}

 By default, effects run after *every* render.
 Often, this is **not what you want:**

 - Sometimes, it's slow.
 Synchronizing with an external system is not always instant, so you might want to skip doing it unless it's necessary.
 For example, you don't want to reconnect to the chat server on every keystroke.
 - Sometimes, it's wrong.
 For example, you don't want to trigger a component fade-in animation on every keystroke.
 The animation should only play once when the component appears for the first time.

+Here is how you can instruct React to skip re-running effects.

+#### Example: skipping unnecessary `play`/`pause` calls {/*example-skipping-unnecessary-playpause-calls*/}

-To demonstrate the issue, here is the previous example with a few `console.log` calls and a text input that updates the parent component's state.
-Open the console and notice how typing causes the effect to re-run:
+This example is similar to the one before, but it logs when `play` and `pause` are called.
+It also has a text input that updates the parent component's state.
+Open the console and notice that typing into the input re-runs the effect:

 <Sandpack>